What is Global Studies?

 Admitted prior to Autumn Quarter, 2016?

 Students admitted to the GST major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
 For more information, please check Requirement Changes Autumn 2016 page.

 Global Studies Learning Objectives

-The Global Studies curriculum advances the four core IAS learning objectives.
+The Global Studies curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Global Studies will address the following learning objectives:

 Link economic, political and cultural processes that unite and/or divide people and places across the globe.